abbasyazdinejad/FL_Data-Silos/README.md

 The code is intended to illustrate the proposed federated learning framework, governance instrumentation, and experimental design.
 Due to stochastic training, synthetic data generation, and environment-specific dependencies, exact numerical reproduction of all reported results is not guaranteed.
 ---

+## Results Interpretation and Reproducibility Statement.
+All quantitative results reported in this study are derived from controlled simulation experiments designed to evaluate the methodological feasibility and governance instrumentation of federated learning in a decentralized healthcare context.
+Except for the PathMNIST benchmark, all datasets are synthetically generated under explicitly stated assumptions regarding class prevalence, heterogeneity, and noise.
+Reported performance metrics represent mean values aggregated over multiple independent runs with randomized initialization.

+Due to stochastic training dynamics, synthetic data regeneration, thresholding effects, and environment-specific dependencies, individual executions of the accompanying reference code may yield performance metrics that differ from the reported averages.
+Such variation is expected and does not affect the comparative conclusions of the study, which focus on relative performance trends, governance impacts, and statistical significance rather than exact numerical replication.

+The provided demo-code is intended as a transparent reference implementation of the proposed framework and experimental design, not as a deterministic reproduction pipeline for all reported numerical results.

 ## 📜 License
 MIT License © 2025